 On its sides is the Gyarag glacier, also partly melted, creating a lake downhill.
 The area of Cho Oyu turned out to be very difficult to cross for the expedition and forced the team to constantly change plans, made even more complicated by unpredictable weather, by rough terrain and by a failure to reach an agreement with local operators.

-In any case, also on Cho Oyu, Fabiano and his team managed to complete their photographic scientific mission, one of their last labours before starting – on 29 May – his return to the lush valleys of Nepal that open the way to Kathmandu and from there his departure again toward Italy, to test the impact of climate changes "On the Trails of Glaciers ".
+In any case, also on Cho Oyu, Fabiano and his team managed to complete their photographic scientific mission, one of their last labours before starting – on 29 May – his return to the lush valleys of Nepal that open the way to Kathmandu and from there his departure again toward Italy, to test the impact of climate changes "On the Trail of Glaciers ".